Each Section meets one afternoon or evening per week during Queensland State School terms. The Sections do not meet during school holidays.

 Parents, Guardians, or Caregivers will be provided with a link to the on-line Membership Application portal contained with the Scouts Queensland website.

-Please note that our Group Leader receives an automated email indicating that the application has been submitted, with the ability to modify the application if required, before approving.
+Please note that our Leader in Charge receives an automated email indicating that the application has been submitted, with the ability to modify the application if required, before approving.

-Our Group Leader also has the ability to decline an application, if the applicant has not made prior contact with the Group.
+Our Leader in Charge also has the ability to pause or decline an application, if the applicant has not made prior contact with the Group.

 Our Group provides a Parent Information Book, which contains valuable Scouting information, including Leader's contact details and New Badge Placement Diagram.